 Our daily itinerary will be responsive to weather conditions.
 Driving will be limited to either small or moderate stretches.
 Lunch will be variable in time and location depending on the day and the level of birding.
 The weather can vary from a sweltering 25°C to around freezing in the day, with frequent night-time frosts.
 It may snow, and participants should layer their clothing as conditions can change quickly while we are in the field.
 Participants should include bug repellent and perhaps a head net in their luggage, as there will be some mosquitoes, especially in Yellowknife.
 Sturdy footwear that will keep your feet dry is recommended, as we will be doing some tundra hiking.
 Each evening a recap follows the evening meal.
 We review the day’s events, birds, mammals, and other observations and look forward to the next day’s activity.

 View Birding High Arctic & Northwest Territories 2014 in a larger map

-All prices are per person, in US Dollars (USD) unless specified otherwise, and are cash or cheque discounted.
+All prices are per person, in Canadian Dollars (CAD) unless specified otherwise, and are cash or cheque discounted.

 - - Great breeding bird and flower photography opportunities